suneel0101/PFNP/README.md

 - Rackspace

 # Web Development
-- What is web development?
+0. What is web development?
-- What are the stages of web development?
+1. What are the stages of web development?
-- What are some common development methodologies?
+2. What are some common development methodologies?

+## Product Management Exercise
+Get into groups of 3-4.
+Suppose you just got funded to build an Uber clone and you have a team of rockstar developers and designers.

+0. What are the features we need for a minimum viable product?
+1. What are some nice-to-have features?
+2. What are the dependencies between those features?
+Do some need to be done first in order to achieve the others?
+3. Which are the most difficult features?
+Take those and break them down into smaller features.
+4. Create a task list for the designers and developers on your team.

 # Next Steps
 - Learn to code?